MihailCosmin/AutoMonkey/README.md

         <img alt="click" src="demo/click.gif" width="960px" height="576px"/>

     1.2.
-Clicking by image:
+Clicking by image

         1.2.1.
 To click on an image you first need to make a screenshot of the area you want to click on and save it somewhere on your computer.
             For this you can use any screenshot tool you want, or you could use monkeyshot: https://github.com/MihailCosmin/monkeyshot
             For example you can make a screenshot of the Edge icon from your toolbar, then we can click on it by using the "chain" function.
             <img alt="edge_toolbar" src="demo/edge_toolbar.gif" width="33px" height="33px"/>

         1.2.2.
-Now that we have the image we want to click on, we can use the "chain" function to click on it.
+Now that we have the image we want to click on, we can use the "chain" function to click on it

         ```
             chain(